Blotch3D/Blotch3D/README.md

 -   Load standard file types of 3D models as "sprites" and display and move them in 3D with real-time performance.

+-   Set a model's material, texture, and how it responds to lighting.

 -   Load textures from standard image files.